 How to make strawberry vanilla frosting:

-- Whip up a double batch of my easy vanilla buttercream adding a ¼ tsp strawberry oil and a small toothpick abmount of purple food coloring- this will help it get bright white.
+- Whip up a double batch of my easy vanilla buttercream adding a ¼ teaspoon strawberry oil and a small toothpick abmount of purple food coloring- this will help it get bright white.
 Weird but it works!